Art & Alchemy

 Making is our meditation.
 It’s how we find our way back to presence when the world gets loud.
 How we soften the grip of our inner critics, stretch our imaginations and stay connected to wonder.
 How we turn Sunday afternoons into something sacred.

-We believe creativity is an antidote to overwhelm and a life-force that lives in each of us even if it’s gone quiet.
+We believe creativity is a quiet kind of medicine and one that lives in each of us, even when it's gone quiet.

 We’re here to hold a space where you can gently and joyfully honor and reconnect with your inner creative.